JzGuan/learn-git/readme.md

 new branch dev

-I'm developing on dev , as a bug comming suddenly...
+I'm developing on dev , as a bug comming suddenly